-For other libraries wishing to submit an ILL request to UofM Libraries, we accept requests through OCLC, RapidILL, mail, e-mail, or fax.
-Please see contact details at the top right side of this page.
+For other libraries wishing to submit an ILL request to UofM Libraries (TMA), requests are accepted through OCLC, RapidILL, mail, e-mail, or fax.

-- Required reading for courses in which you are enrolled
+- Required textbooks for courses in which you are enrolled

-- Electronic and print format material available at UofM Libraries or through licensed UofM databases
+- Print or Electronic material available at UofM Libraries or through licensed UofM databases

 - Items on Reserve or in Special Collections at UofM Libraries